The Captain’s Pissed Again Part 2

 I sat with Peter discussing the situation and we had a beer.
 The girls started to prepare the boat for sleeping by spreading out some rattan mats on the deck.

 Willy had jumped up onto the pier and had wandered over to the Navy ship.
 The crew had taken him aboard and had given him a guided tour.
-He was now eating with them and no doubt telling them that he was going to join the navy as soon as he was old enough.
+He was now eating with them and no doubt telling them that he was going to join the navy as soon as he

 I was pleased to see this bit of bonding take place.
 Should we actually need the navy’s help, Willy was already their pal.